noreading/react-redux-introduction/Readme.md

 Great.
 We now have our filter stored in the state of the `App` and we pass it to our `ToDoList` component as prop "filter".

 The next step is to convert our `ToDoList` component to a stateful one and to filter all todo items, that are passed as props, depending on the active filter.
-We use the static `getDerivedStateFromProps()` lifecycle method from React, that is triggered when the component is created and also every time the props change.
-As the `App` component passes the "filter" prop from the state, every click on a filter button will update the props of the `ToDoList` component.
+We use a new method `filteredItems()` in our class during rendering.
+As the `App` component passes the "filter" prop from the state, every click on a filter button will update the props of the `ToDoList` component and trigger a new rendering, so also a filtering.

 ```
 src/components/ToDoList.jsx